stuin/Skyrmion/README.md

 - [Canvas.hpp](https://github.com/stuin/Skyrmion/blob/main/util/Canvas.hpp)

 ## Example games:
 - The engine was originally built with a group as the core systems of [Temple-of-Pele](https://github.com/skyrmiongames/Temple-of-Pele), and later extracted into it's own project.
-As more game jam type projects were created with it I added more features.
+As more game jam type projects were created with it I added more features
-- Lighting was added with (The Path Below)[https://stuin.itch.io/the-path-below] : [Source](https://github.com/stuin/ThePathBelow)
+- Lighting was added with [The Path Below](https://stuin.itch.io/the-path-below) : [Source](https://github.com/stuin/ThePathBelow)
 - For GMTK 2022, Roll of the Dice, I created [Rolling Labyrinth](https://stuin.itch.io/rolling-labyrinth) : [Source](https://github.com/stuin/RollingLabyrinth)
 - For GMTK 2024 Built to Scale, I designed a side-scrolling physics engine (Soon to be moved into the engine proper) [Climbing Blocks](https://stuin.itch.io/climbing-blocks) : [Source](https://github.com/stuin/ClimbingBlocks)